Please keep dogs on leads and always follow the Countryside Code. Respect, Protect, Enjoy your local green spaces.

 Sunnybank was also the very first reserve created by the Trust (then Sheffield City Wildlife Group) in 1985.

-Sunnybank is particularly important for wildlife as it is the end of a green corridor which stretches through the leafy streets of Broomhill, to the Botanical Gardens and out through Endcliffe Park and Whitely Woods to the Peak District.
+Sunnybank nature reserve is particularly important for wildlife as it is the end of a green corridor which stretches through the leafy streets of Broomhill, to the Botanical Gardens and out through Endcliffe Park and Whitely Woods to the Peak District.

 The pool at Sunnybank is surrounded by aquatic and wetland plants, and is home to several types of dragonfly, pond skaters and the common frog which is a UK threatened species.
 Look out for information in early September about how you can help us catch and protect frogs before the annual meadow cut.

 The woodland and scrub are home to chiffchaffs, greenfinches and blackcap, while butterflies abound on the hay meadow in summer.
 Species to be found include the small skipper, green veined white, red admiral and common blue, while six spot burnet and cinnabar moths have also been sighted, along with foxes, hedgehogs and pipistrelle bats.

 Volunteer Work Days